Dungannon: Survey of the town, 1971

 In a survey, published in 1971 by the Ulster Architectural Heritage Society, the site of the town on the southern slope of the Castle Hill, running down to the Rhone river, is described as "impressive".
-Note is made of the "careful planting and parkland, inherited from the 18lh and early centuries" which forms a "continuous swathe of natural beauty stretching from Killymeal in the north through Windmill Wood, Ballynorthland, Milltown and Mullaghanagh to terminate in Ballysaggart Lough", and that the skyline remains "dominated by the spires of the principal churches, St. Patrick's, St. Anne's and the tower of the Presbyterian church".
+Note is made of the "careful planting and parkland, inherited from the 18th and early 19th centuries" which forms a "continuous swathe of natural beauty stretching from Killymeal in the north through Windmill Wood, Ballynorthland, Milltown and Mullaghanagh to terminate in Ballysaggart Lough", and that the skyline remains "dominated by the spires of the principal churches, St. Patrick's, St. Anne's and the tower of the Presbyterian church".
 The authors were less sanguine about contemporary developments, and sounded a warning note for the future:The principal streets of the old town, Ann Street, Irish Street, Scotch Street, Church Street, Perry Street and Northland Row, retain most of their original buildings but in general, though with a significant number of individual exceptions, their character is being surely eroded by neglect or thoughtless alterations and by traffic.
 While the centre quietly decays, new building spreads in a sporadic rash in all directions, gradually choking the impressive glimpses of the countryside which the elevation of the central area can afford, reaching as far as the Mourne Mountains and hills of Armagh.
 Ballynorthland demesne and Dungannon Park retain most of their ornamental timber, one of the town's finest remaining assets, but positive steps must be taken to prevent their being allowed to decay and engulfed through the seeming apathy and indifference of the townspeople to their inheritance.

 21st century, new immigrant population

 From the 1990s, employers in the town, and in particularly the food processors, began employing immigrant labour.
-It was a development that made headlines in December 2005 when an altercation was reported between Lithuanian and East Timorese workers in a parking lot outside Moy Park, a poultry processor (founded in 1943 in the neighboring village of Moygashel).
-In addition to the East Timorese, through labour recruiters in Portugal, employers brought other Portuguese-speaking workers to Dungannon, so that today the town also has residents born in Portugal, Brazil, and Mozambique.
+It was a development that made headlines in December 2005 when an altercation was reported between Lithuanian and East Timorese workers in a parking lot outside Moy Park.
+Moy Park, a poultry processor, founded in 1943 in the neighbouring village of Moygashel, is the town's largest employer.
+In addition to the East Timorese, labour recruiters have brought other Portuguese-speaking workers to Dungannon, so that today the town also has residents born in Portugal, Brazil, and Mozambique.

 The 2021 Census recorded over a third of the town's population as born outside of the British Isles, by far the largest share of any settlement in Northern Ireland.
 In 2019, Dungannon Primary School was rated "one of the most diverse schools in Northern Ireland, as almost two-thirds of its 281 pupils are from families who originally came here from other countries".

+In a blow to the local food-processing economy, in January 2026 ABP Foods announced its intention to cease retail packing at its packing facility in Granville Industrial Estate in Dungannon, with a loss of 338 jobs.

 Demography

-The population of the town increased slightly overall during the 19th century: